spike-rabbit/ngx-datatable/docs/introduction/themes.md

 ## CSS Classes

-- `ngx-datatable`: Master Table class
+- `ngx-datatable`: Main Table class

   - `fixed-header`: The header is fixed on the table